Match Play Tournament Info and Rules - All Players must Read!

 - If you are playing in the Four Ball (Two Man Team) Match Play, or the Two Man Chapman, or similar events, the USGA Appendix C: Handicap Allowances (usga.org) recommends using a reduced % of the Course Handicap.
 For the Two Man Match, it's 90% of both player's CH.

-- For the Four Ball match play, be sure to use "Play with GPS/Games" in the GHIN App, not the regular handicap calculator.
+- For the Four Ball match play, be sure to use "Play" at the bottom of the GHIN App, not the regular handicap calculator.
 There is a SLIGHT difference in the order of operations it uses to calculate the handicap which can occasionally make a difference.

-Please check the Handicap Analysis page first before sending us a question about your handicap.
-If something in the handicap analysis doesn't make sense, or your handicap needs to be refreshed from GHIN, feel free to ping EvergreenGC@outlook.com and we can update them.
+Please check the Handicap Explained Analysis page first before sending us a question about your handicap.
+If something in the handicap analysis doesn't make sense, feel free to ping EvergreenGC@outlook.com.

-8. Make your OWN paper Scorecards AND keep score in Golf Genius App (Live Scoring)
+8. Make your OWN paper Scorecards AND keep score in Live Tourney app (Live Scoring)

-GHIN updates handicaps every night whenever you post a new score.
+A: GHIN updates handicaps every night whenever you post a new score.
 This means that handicaps can update daily.
 If we created preprinted PDF scorecards, the strokes on a preprinted scorecard would be out of date (wrong) by the time you play a match.
-Thus we no longer generate PDF scorecards for matches.
 You will need to check online and create your own manually dotted scorecards before your match.

 Important Notes:

 - Handicap Allowance 90% For the Two Man Match.
 The USGA Appendix C: Handicap Allowances (usga.org) recommends using 90% of both player's Course Handicap.
 Please don't forget to set this in the GHIN app if you are using it for the Two Man Match handicaps.
-Use "Play with GPS/Games" in the GHIN app, not the regular handicap calculator, to compute the correct Strokes Off, and set the Handicap Allowance to 90%.
+Use "Play" option at the bottom of the GHIN app, not the regular handicap calculator, to compute the correct Strokes Off, and set the Handicap Allowance to 90%.

 - If Live Scoring is interrupted during the round or for any other reason not completed during the round, please make sure to complete it after the round.
-Final Scores in Golf Genius are what advances the winner in the bracket, otherwise we have to go in and do a manual override.
+Final Scores in Live Tourney are what advances the winner in the bracket!

 Players must make up their OWN DOTTED SCORECARDS ON THE DAY OF THE MATCH